uidaholib/spec-docs/content/processing/publications.md

         - Erase barcode and call number information from book being swapped out.
         - Discard unsigned copy.

-**If the publication *is* already found in Spec, but the it is number ---- out of -----, consult Head of the department.**
+**If the publication *is* already found in Spec, but the it is number _____ out of ____, consult the Head of the department.**
- - Example: *The Vandal Jungle* by Jane Vandal was donated.
+ - Example: *The Vandal Jungle* by Jane Vandal was donated and only 100 were ever published.
+Spec already has one in the stacks and it is #65.
+The one that was donated is #3.
+Keep both copies.

 ### Maps